 4. Description of benefits provided and excluded

-The plan document should include which medical expenses are and aren’t eligible for reimbursement through the ICHRA.
+The plan document should include which out-of-pocket expenses are and aren’t eligible for reimbursement through the ICHRA.

-According to the Departments’ guidelines, the ICHRA can reimburse eligible expenses listed in IRS Section 213(d) as “medical care.”
-The employer can make exclusions, but should provide an itemized list in the plan document to clarify those exclusions.
+According to guidelines, the ICHRA can reimburse eligible expenses listed in IRS Section 213(d) as “medical care.”
+The employer can make exclusions but should provide an itemized list in the plan document to clarify those exclusions.

 5. How the ICHRA is funded and how it makes payments